Kelly Prehn: Other work

 Described as the Pride of the Potteries, Prehn has also been recognized for helping Wedgwood and other Staffordshire pottery firms get on the map in Asia.

 She has also been featured in the 2000 music video of Saltwater by Chicane.

 Charity

 Prehn is involved in various charities, including the Youth Diabetes Association.
 In 2017, she won Jackie Collins' pair of diamond and pearl earrings at a charity auction she attended as part of her role as Britain Fashion Ambassador.
 A portion of all proceeds were donated to organizations supporting the empowerment of women: Malala Fund, Equality Now and WriteGirl.
-Prehn is also actively involved in promoting animal welfare, including elephants and encourages fashion brands to not use fur.
+Prehn is also involved in promoting animal welfare, including elephants and encourages fashion brands to not use fur.